WilliamBenEmbarek/daydream-theme/README.md

 A live demo can also be seen [here](https://embar.io).

-This theme is also in no way shape or form mobile friendly, you have been warned.
+Theme is also somewhat mobile friendly!

 This theme should be accessability friendly as its just HTML and CSS, but no gaurantees there, I am not a frontend developer.